Guide to Remote Learning.

 You will also find daily pre-recorded Maths lessons provided by White Rose.
 Using White Rose maths, children will be guided to the appropriate year group they are in and to one of the topics available.
 They then select a lesson to complete; this includes a video and subsequent questions

 In addition to this your child’s teacher will make daily contact, providing guidance around the work set for that day via Google Classroom.
 This will help for lessons where we have posted our own online learning.
 Ideally this contact will be via a daily whole class zoom session, but may be an online message depending on in-school teaching commitments.

 Your child will be able to evaluate their learning, and send and receive feedback via Google Classroom

-Alternatively, work that children complete on paper should be kept safe and returned to school when safe to do so.
+Alternatively, work that children complete on paper can be kept safe and returned to school when safe to do so.

 What if I don’t have access to a computer?

-If a child does not have access to a computer/laptop and/or the internet, the school will do all it can to support children and will provide paper packs of learning.
+If a child does not have access to a computer/laptop and/or the internet, the school will do all it can to support children.
 Where funding can be accessed, remote devices (eg, laptops) and/or 4G connections will be sought, particularly for disadvantaged children.
 Parents will be reminded to make the school aware of any barriers to accessing remote learning.